gradeup/gradeup.github.io/_posts/2017-07-31-rockeathon-our-first-internal-hackathon.md

 Finally based on the votes received, we decided team __Starks__ as the winners and team __ImLi__ as the runners-up.
 We also got following amazing products at the end of Rockeathon.

-* A internal food ordering app
+* An internal food ordering app

 * An android app for our internal tools

-* A Image Library
+* An Image Library

 * An android Lock Screen app